Here are the steps:

 const donationAmount = await page.observe({

-instruction: "Find the donation amounts",
+instruction: "Find the donation amounts, and click $75",

 });